 Doctor of Philosophy in Animal & Rangeland Science

-An essential criterion for admission to the Ph.D. program is the agreement of a graduate faculty member to serve as a student's advisor.
-Prospective students must correspond with potential advisors early in the application procedure as no students are accepted in the absence of the agreement by a faculty member to serve as advisor.
-Link to the database for these faculty: Robert Washington Allen, Bruna Alves, Felipe Barios Masias, Amilton DeMello, Bradley Ferguson, Mozart Fonseca, Andrew Nuss, Barry Perryman, Juan Solomon, Tamzen Stringham, Sherman Swanson, Mike Teglas, and Melinda Yerka.
+To be admitted to the Ph.D.
+Program, prospective students must obtain the agreement of a graduate faculty member to serve as a student's advisor.
+Link to the database for these faculty: Robert Washington Allen, Bruna Alves, Felipe Barios Masias, Amilton DeMello, Bradley Ferguson, Mozart Fonseca, Andrew Nuss, Barry Perryman, Juan Solomon, Tamzen Stringham, Sherman Swanson, Mike Teglas and Melinda Yerka.

 Additional admission requirements include: